Gurpreet06/ICMP-Data-Exfiltration/README.md

 127.0.0.1       localhost
 127.0.1.1       Gurpreet06
 ```
-First we will run "icmp_exfiltration.py" file by specifying on which interface we want to listen.
+First we run the "icmp_exfiltration.py" file specifying which interface we want to listen on.

 #### icmp_sendData.py
 ```bash